-Eggs are a traditional food, and they are one of the most nutritious foods in the human diet.
+Eggs are a traditional food, and they are one of the most nutrient-rich food groups in the human diet.

 However, there are some who suggest that eggs may not be a healthy choice.

-Primarily, most of these concerns involve the cholesterol and saturated fat content.
+Primarily, most of these concerns involve their cholesterol and saturated fat content.

 What Are Eggs?